-Seakeeper Ride is currently available for monohull vessels up to 35 feet in length with single or double outboard, sterndrive, or inboard engine configurations.
+Seakeeper Ride is currently available for monohull vessels up to 35 feet in length.

 A NMEA-compatible MFD with an ethernet port and a 12V DC power source with the capacity to deliver 10 Amps are required to operate the system.

-Seakeeper Ride is compatible with select models from Garmin, Raymarine, Simrad, Navico, Lowrance, B&G, and Furuno.
+Seakeeper Ride is compatible with select models from Garmin, Raymarine, Simrad, Navico, Lowrance, and B&G.

 A relatively flat transom surface is required for mounting Seakeeper Ride’s controllers to each side of the transom.
 Electrical components require a fixed, rigid, vertical surface to mount the software module, preferably inside a console.

 Yes!
 You can find Seakeeper Ride onboard a handful of new boat models already.
 We’re always growing our list of partners, so if it is not already equipped, your favorite boat brand should be soon!

 Yes!
 Seakeeper Ride is available to refit the boat you already know and love if your boat meets a few parameters.
 We have a growing list of dealers and are adding more daily!
 While Seakeeper Ride is currently only available in the United States, that won’t be the case for long!
 Stay up to date by signing up for our e-mail list.

 Seakeeper Ride’s maintenance is minimal.
 The actuators on each controller have zincs that need to be periodically inspected (about every 3 months) and replaced when about half of the anode has worn down.
 Instructions for zinc replacement can be found here.